 VNC is a protocol where you use your keyboard/mouse/screen to monitor or control a remote system.

-The benefit of using SSH is that you can easily adapt this to target any remote server without sacrificing security.
+The added benefit of using SSH is that you can easily adapt this example to target any remote server without sacrificing security.

 On the system to be controlled install package

 Replace the phrase

 $USERNAME with the username of the actual user you want to configure.

 Create the file